-- Passing on a level highway: It takes three to five seconds longer to pass a commercial vehicle than a car.
-Allow enough time to pass and return to the right lane before coming within 100 feet of oncoming traffic. - Do not pass: If you plan to exit or turn off the road soon, stay behind the commercial vehicle until you reach the exit. - Passing while going uphill: Commercial vehicles often lose speed on an upgrade, making them easier to pass than a car. - Passing while going downhill: Commercial vehicles increase speed on a downgrade.
-Allow more distance to pass. - Complete your pass quickly: Do not remain alongside the commercial vehicle.
+- Passing on a Level Highway: It takes three to five seconds longer to • Passing on a Level Highway: It takes three to five some pass a commercial vehicle than a car.
+Allow enough return to the right lane before coming within 100 fee traffic. • Do Not Pass: If you plan to exit or turn off the road the commercial vehicle until you reach the exit. • Passing While Going Uphill: Commercial vehicles speed on an upgrade, making them easier to pass that • Passing While Going Downhill: Commercial vehicles speed on a downgrade.
+Allow more distance to pass. pass a commercial vehicle than a car.
+Allow enough time to pass and return to the right lane before coming within 100 feet of oncoming - Do Not Pass: If you plan to exit or turn off the road soon, stay behind - Passing While Going Uphill: Commercial vehicles often lose speed on an upgrade, making them easier to pass than a car. - Passing While Going Downhill: Commercial vehicles increase - Complete Your Pass Quickly: Do not remain alongside the commercial vehicle.
 Move back into your lane only when you can see the front of the commercial vehicle in your rearview mirror.
-Maintain your speed after passing. - When a commercial vehicle passes you: Keep to the far side of your lane and slightly reduce your speed.
-Do not speed up while the commercial vehicle is passing. - Meeting a commercial vehicle from the opposite direction: Stay as far to the right as possible to avoid a sideswipe crash and reduce wind turbulence between the vehicles.
-Turbulence will push the vehicles away from each other, not toward each other. - Judging speed and distance: Because of their large size, commercial vehicles often appear to be traveling slower than they actually are.
+Maintain your speed after passing. - When a Commercial Vehicle Passes You: - Keep to the far side of your lane and slightly reduce your speed. - Do not speed up while the commercial vehicle is passing. - Meeting a Commercial Vehicle from the Opposite Direction: Stay as far to the right as possible to avoid a sideswipe crash and reduce wind turbulence between the vehicles.
+Turbulence will push the vehicles away from each other, not toward each other. - Judging Speed and Distance: Because of their large size, commercial vehicles often appear to be traveling slower than they actually are.
 Many car-commercial vehicle collisions occur at intersections because the driver of the car misjudges the speed and distance of the commercial vehicle.